How to Make Soy Candles: A Beginner’s Guide

 Learn how to make soy candles with this simple step-by-step tutorial.
 These natural handmade candles make perfect gifts!

 Natural soy candles are the perfect handmade gifts!
-When I first started researching natural candles, I quickly learned that candle-making is a little trickier than I had imagined.
+But when I first started researching natural candles, I quickly learned that candle-making is a little trickier than I had imagined.

 What’s more, every guide and tutorial I found recommended weighing out the wax and fragrance oils, using a double-boiler, etc. I never found the ultra-simple guide I was looking for, so I’m writing it myself.

 If you want to make soy wax melts, check out this tutorial.
-Wax melts are also a great way to use up any extra scented wax left over after you pour your candles!
+Wax melts or tealight candles are also great ways to use up any extra scented wax left over after you pour your candles!

 How To Make Soy Candles